xmos/lib_xtcp/lib_xtcp/doc/rst/xtcp.rst

 a link local address (in the range 169.254/16) automatically using the Zeroconf IPV4LL protocol.

-To use dynamic address, the :c:func:`xtcp` function can be passed a structure with an IP address that is all zeros.
+To use dynamic address, the :c:func:`xtcp_uip` and :c:func:`xtcp_lwip` functions can be passed a structure with an IP address that is all zeros.

 Events and Connections
 ......................